otagobioinformaticsspringschool/intro-git/docs/2_summary_setup.md

     If you want to save your changes and quit, press <kbd>Esc</kbd> then type `:wq` and hit <kbd>Enter</kbd> or <kbd>↵</kbd> or on Macs, <kbd>Return</kbd>.

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Dracula decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.
+We will use this feature to set it to `main` so it matches the cloud service we will eventually use.

 !!! terminal-2